Onion dome: History

 Another consideration proposed by Zagraevsky links the onion-shaped form of Russian domes with the weight of traditional Russian crosses, which are much larger and more elaborate than those used in Byzantium and Kievan Rus.
-Such ponderous crosses would have been easily toppled, if they had not been fixed to sizeable stones traditionally placed inside the elongated domes of Russian churches.
+Such ponderous crosses would have been easily toppled if they had not been fixed to sizeable stones traditionally placed inside the elongated domes of Russian churches.
 It is impossible to place such a stone inside the flat dome of the Byzantine type, which were characterized by broader, flatter domes without a special framework erected above the drum.
-In contrast to this ancient form, each drum of a Russian church is surmounted by a special structure of metal or timber, which is lined with sheet iron or tiles, while the onion architecture is mostly very curved.
+In contrast to this ancient form, each drum of a Russian church is surmounted by a special structure of metal or timber, which is lined with sheet iron or tiles, and the onion architecture is mostly very curved.
 Russian architecture used the dome shape not only for churches but also for other buildings.

 Symbolism

-Prior to the eighteenth century, the Russian Orthodox Church did not assign any particular symbolism to the exterior shape of a church.
+Prior to the 18th century, the Russian Orthodox Church did not assign any particular symbolism to the exterior shape of a church.
 Nevertheless, onion domes are popularly believed to symbolise burning candles.
-In 1917, religious philosopher Prince Evgenii Troubetzkoy argued that the onion shape of Russian church domes may not be explained rationally.
-According to Trubetskoy, drums crowned by tapering domes were deliberately scored to resemble candles, thus manifesting a certain aesthetic and religious attitude.
+In 1917, the religious philosopher Prince Evgenii Troubetzkoy argued that the onion shape of Russian church domes may not be explained rationally.
+According to Trubetskoy, drums crowned by tapering domes were deliberately scored to resemble candles to show a certain aesthetic and religious attitude:

 The Byzantine cupola above the church represents the vault of heaven above the earth.
 On the other hand, the Gothic spire expresses unbridled vertical thrust, which rises huge masses of stone to the sky.
 In contrast to these, our native onion dome may be likened to a tongue of fire, crowned by a cross and tapering towards a cross.
 When we look at the Ivan the Great Bell Tower, we seem to see a gigantic candle burning above Moscow.
 The Kremlin cathedrals and churches, with their multiple domes, look like huge chandeliers.
 The onion shape results from the idea of prayer as a soul burning towards heaven, which connects the earthly world with the treasures of the afterlife.
 Every attempt to explain the onion shape of our church domes by utilitarian considerations (for instance, the need to preclude snow from piling on the roof) fails to account for the most essential point, that of aesthetic significance of onion domes for our religion.
 Indeed, there are numerous other ways to achieve the same utilitarian result, e.g., spires, steeples, cones.
 Why, of all these shapes, ancient Russian architecture settled upon the onion dome?
 Because the aesthetic impression produced by the onion dome matched a certain religious attitude.
 The meaning of this religious and aesthetic feeling is finely expressed by a folk saying - "glowing with fervour" - when they speak about church domes.